-Getting Started
+Getting started

 High Fidelity Wraparound is a proven planning process.
-It follows a series of steps to guide your youth and family to make changes and achieve your hopes and dreams.
-The process helps youth stay at home, in school and out of trouble.
+It follows a series of steps to guide your youth and family to make positive changes.
+The process helps youth stay at home, in school, and out of trouble.
 We do this by bringing people together from different parts of your life.
 Together, they support you and your youth make changes and achieve your vision.
 The High Fidelity Wraparound process is designed to:

-- Be short-term.
+- Be short-term support.

 - Support and empower your youth and family.

-- Create help for the team of your choice.
+- Help build your wraparound team.

-- Help you be confident in your ability to manage on-going behavioral health needs.
+- Help you be confident in your ability to manage ongoing behavioral health needs.

-10 High Fidelity Wraparound Principles
+10 High Fidelity Wraparound principles

 The High Fidelity Wraparound process relies on a set of 10 guiding principles (listed below).
-The process may vary in different in communities, but High Fidelity Wraparound always uses these principles.
+The process varies depending on the community that you live in, but High Fidelity Wraparound always uses these principles.
 It is these principles that create success in the program.
-They are based on those from the National Wraparound Initiative.